JustinToribio/cleaning-nyc-hs-data/README.md

 * If you don't already, follow the instructions [here](https://conda.io/docs/user-guide/install/index.html)

 ### Reproduce the project environment and launch the Jupyter Notebook
-* From the command line, run the following commands:
+* From your computer's command line interface, run the following commands:
-    * Make sure you are in the parent directory of this repository (i.e. "/cleaning-nyc-hs-data", "/cleaning-nyc-hs-data-master" etc..., whatever you named it when you downloaded/cloned it): `cd <path-to-repo-parent-directory>`
+    * Make sure you are in the parent directory of this repository (i.e. ".../cleaning-nyc-hs-data", ".../cleaning-nyc-hs-data-master" etc..., whatever you named it when you downloaded or cloned it): `cd <path-to-repo-parent-directory>`
     * Reproduce the project environment: `conda env create -f environment.yml`
     * Activate the environment:
         * On Windows: `activate project_env`